Afraid of catching COVID-19 this Halloween? How to trick-or-treat safely

 If you feel sick, stay home

-“If you have a sore throat, a headache or you are sneezing or coughing, you should avoid going out trick-or-treating all together,” he said.
+“If you have a sore throat, a headache or you are sneezing or coughing, you should avoid going out trick-or-treating altogether,” he said.

 If you have been sick, quarantine